-Widely used commercial systems that provide functionality comparable to the Calendar Tool include
+Widely used commercial systems that provide functionality comparable to the Calendar Tool include compared to most commercially available tools.
+These improvements are:

 - Microsoft Outlook,

 - Netscape Calendar

 - Qualcomm Now-Up-to-Date,

 - FileMaker (formerly Claris) Organizer, and

 - On Technology Meeting Maker.